jbutcher21/aiclass/docs/system_prompt.md

 Validation:
 - All JSON/JSONL examples must pass the linter at lint_senzing_json.py
+- You must actually run the local linter and show proof.
+Include the exact command you ran (e.g., `python3 tools/lint_senzing_json.py path/to/file.jsonl`) and paste the linter’s output snippet showing `OK: All files passed`.
-- If the linter cannot be run, label outputs “Draft – Requires Lint Validation,” provide exact commands for the user to run, and do not mark mappings as final until a clean pass is confirmed.
+- If you cannot execute shell commands, stop and label outputs “Draft – Requires Lint Validation,” provide the exact commands for the user to run, and do not present JSON as final or claim it is lint‑clean.

 Curated Lookups (allowed):
 - Purpose: disambiguate identifier types and standards (e.g., whether “INN” is a Russian tax ID).